 Considerations While Calculating Your Production Possibilities

 To ascertain the most effective IT solutions to fulfill such business goals - and to aid in the production of an enterprise’s goods/services - business strategists must determine which hardware and software systems work to increase efficiency, productivity, automation, and workflow feasibility.
 The process of choosing different hardware and software systems to aid an enterprise with business processes in the way described above requires a detailed calculation of all opportunity costs associated with choosing one IT production system over another IT system/solution.

-What is a Production Possibilities Curve?
+What Is A Production Possibilities Curve?

-As noted before, determining the most financially feasible and cost-effective business decision or strategy requires a financial projection-system that can help a business strategist understand all of the possible opportunity costs associated with such key decisions.
+As noted before, determining the most financially feasible and cost-effective business decision or strategy requires a financial projection-system that can help a business strategist understand all the possible opportunity costs associated with such key decisions.
 Related to such a system is a representation of all possible financial outcomes associated with different production systems or products, in order to serve as an aid for executives who need to determine which direction to take.

-Understanding How Technology & Your Business Relate to Productivity
+Understanding How Technology Affects Your Business’ Productivity

-Even so, IT systems in enterprises exist to increase the feasibility of corporate workflows, and to increase efficiency, productivity, creativity, and the automation of business processes.
+Even so, IT systems in enterprises exist to increase the feasibility of corporate workflows and to increase efficiency, productivity, creativity, and the automation of business processes.
 An increase in productivity and efficiency (associated with business processes) will positively affect a company’s bottom line.
 Thus, though corporate technology systems typically affect the bottom line of a company in some way (if implemented correctly), it is also important for business executives to recognize that IT infrastructures - when geared towards fulfilling strategic, service/product-based processes and goals - often directly affect an enterprise’s top line and bottom line.

-Consequentially, while IT systems are regarded as cost centers at times, corporate technology can be used as a revenue generator or profit center as well.
+Consequently, while IT systems are regarded as cost centers at times, corporate technology can be used as a revenue generator or profit center as well.
 In the modern ecosystem of technologically driven enterprises, IT systems are used less as tactical solutions for issues as they arise, and more for fulfilling the business strategies and goals of the enterprise that are set forth by business strategists and company executives.

 That said, in order to calculate the opportunity costs of a company’s existing IT infrastructure (including both hardware and software elements), business IT strategists must first understand exactly how technology positively affects corporate productivity, and how each component of said infrastructure helps to meet an enterprise’s specific goals.

-Time and other resources are valuable and limited, and since time determines how many products/services can be produced, time is directly related to productivity.
+Time and other resources are valuable and limited; therefore, time is directly related to productivity.
 Systems, such as IT infrastructures, are often implemented in order to save time by helping to produce more products and/or services, which thus increases productivity.
 Additionally, some software systems, such as Customer Relationship Management (CRM) software and Enterprise Resource Planning (ERP) suites, help to save time by combining and integrating distinct business operations with other operational applications in one place, which helps personnel to carry out complex processes more quickly.

-Though software systems are often used to automate tasks that are typically carried out by a human, certain financial and advanced calculation software systems can be used to carry out tasks that cannot be feasibly performed by a human.
+Though software systems are often used to automate tasks that are typically carried out by a human, certain financial and advanced calculation software systems can be used to carry out tasks that cannot feasibly be performed by a human.
 This includes certain data analytics/big data and business intelligence systems, advanced Artificial Intelligence systems, advanced accounting systems, etc. Such systems allow an enterprise to benefit from computing resources that can greatly increase the productivity and efficiency of the organization in a way that increased personnel/manpower could not.

-Are You Experiencing a Slowing Down Over Time?
+Are You Slowing Down Over Time?

-IT systems that are old, obsolete, unsupported, and/or cannot be modified, customized, integrated or added to, etc. often impede the progress of an enterprise when their needs grow or they face new issues.
+IT systems that are old, obsolete, unsupported, and/or cannot be modified, customized, integrated, or added to, etc. often impede the progress of an enterprise when their needs grow or they face new issues.
 Such obsolete IT systems - which often utilize obsolete architecture - are often synonymous with legacy systems, which may end up costing an organization more due to the need for increased maintenance and due to such systems utilizing old functionalities that may not help a company deal with modern issues.
 Such systems, thus, do not increase corporate productivity or efficiency, and may even negatively affect the enterprise’s bottom line.

-Is the Cost of Maintenance and Upkeep Growing?
+Is The Cost Of Maintenance And Upkeep Growing?

 Corporate IT systems should be readily available for use by personnel and should work as expected when needed.
 However, at times, certain IT systems - which are typically old and require maintenance work - crash or cease to function.
 Such IT system issues may increase in frequency as systems become older.
 In such a situation, an assessment of the corporate IT infrastructure should include an analysis of the true benefits of the IT solutions in place versus the potential benefits of an IT infrastructure that works at full capacity without shortages or system crashes.

 Another key factor associated with calculating the opportunity costs of an enterprise’s IT infrastructure is whether existing technologies can solve issues (that enterprises face today) as well as future needs and issues.
-As multiple technological fields rapidly advance - including technologies associated with optimizing corporate productivity - any assessment that looks at the opportunity costs of an enterprise’s current IT solutions must understand the landscape of future technologies that can potentially solve existing corporate problems in a better fashion.
+As multiple technological fields rapidly advance - including technologies associated with optimizing corporate productivity - any assessment that looks at the opportunity costs of an enterprise’s current IT solutions must understand the landscape of future technologies that can potentially solve existing corporate problems more effectively.
 Such evolving technologies include those associated with data analytics/big data, artificial intelligence, the internet of things, cloud computing, business intelligence, blockchain technology, etc.

-Any Technology Related to Data Analytics
+Any Technology Related To Data Analytics

 Business analysts are said to have been replaced with data scientists, and while data analytics is an important advance in the ecosystem of modern corporate strategizing, Big Data - which is made possible by more powerful computing systems and Cloud computing systems - can help to shape the strategies and goals of an organization in a significant way.
 Related to Big Data is the analysis of raw business information to produce novel understandings of an enterprise’s most optimal strategies - Business Intelligence.
 Additionally, technologies associated with Artificial Intelligence - including neural networks, deep learning, machine learning, etc. - can help corporations understand data in a new way, which can lead to the production of new strategies that previously were out of reach and unseen by corporate executives.

-The Introduction of the Internet of Things
+The Introduction Of The Internet Of Things

 The Internet of Things (IoT) is a modern networking system that links together a myriad of components (objects) that are linked via WiFi to each other or to the public Internet.
 The IoT phenomenon is significant in that an array of actuators and/or sensors can be coupled with WiFi systems in order to transform everyday objects into “smart” objects that can be linked to feedback mechanisms via cloud computing.
-Such “smart” objects can include an array of technologies, including smart cities, smart cars, smart glasses, smart clothes, etc. Virtually any existing technology could potentially be made to work better with the introduction of IoT actuators, sensors and WiFi systems.
+Such “smart” objects can include an array of technologies, including smart cities, smart cars, smart glasses, smart clothes, etc. Virtually any existing technology could potentially be made to work better with the introduction of IoT actuators, sensors, and WiFi systems.

-Calculating opportunity costs requires some best practices, including the use of financial projection systems and assessments.
-Such assessments must take into account the effects that the existing IT infrastructure has on productivity and corporate efficiency, whether the IT systems can be seen as a future benefit to the organization, and whether the IT systems will be relevant IT solutions in the future, which must take into consideration the aspects of the modern age where technology is rapidly evolving and IT solutions are quickly changing over time.
+Calculating opportunity costs requires some best practices, including the use of systems and assessments.
+Such assessments must consider the effects that the existing IT infrastructure has on productivity and corporate efficiency, whether the IT systems can be seen as a future benefit to the organization, and whether the IT systems will be relevant IT solutions in the future.
+This must take into consideration the aspects of the modern age where technology is rapidly evolving and IT solutions are quickly changing over time.